 The command line interface (CLI) is a collection of node scripts that make quick work of creating the skeleton for new components and

 FSBL clients.
+Using the CLI ensures that a common directory structure and naming style are maintained.
 This overview explains how to set up the CLI and describes the function of each command.

 After downloading Finsemble, run:

 npm install -g @chartiq/finsemble-cli.

 Once the CLI is installed you can run:

 Run the command without any argument to see example commands.
 To issue CLI commands, your command prompt needs to be navigated to your project's base level (e.g., finsemble-seed, if you are using the default naming conventions of a downloaded Finsemble seed project.